kism/archivepodcast/README.md

 * more safety when handling containers, failure might reveal original URL
 * hotreaload settings.json
 * & and other symbol safety in the html
+* be okay with no value for url in settings if reading the archiveed rss